-Directions: From Rt.
-104 take County Hwy 254 north, which soon becomes Garner Rd.
+Directions: From NY-104 take CR-254 north, which soon becomes Garner Rd.
 After 4.5 miles it will bend sharply to the right and shortly thereafter on the left will be the main entrance to the park.
 An alternative entrance can be found by continuing past this entrance and making a left on East Bay Rd.
 Follow this road until it reaches the lake.
+Use Google Maps.

 Parking: There are two parking areas and enough room for 30 cars.
-A large lot is at the main entrance and is adjacent to the restroom and picnic facilities, but carries a $5 parking fee.
+A large lot is at the main entrance off of Garner and is adjacent to the restroom and picnic facilities, but carries a $5 parking fee.
 Another, smaller lot is located near the beach off of E. Bay Rd. where it meets with the lake, which has no parking fee but very limited space.

 Handicap accessibility: No.

 Pets: Allowed if on a leash.
 It’s recommended to NOT bring your dog on the bluff trail.
 It’s narrow, dangerous, and simply not a safe place for pets and those not comfortable being in close proximity to your pet on the narrow and dangerous trail.
 In recent years there have been some incidents with pets falling.
 Be responsible and make good decisions for your pet.